SuhasReddy651/SuhasReddy651/README.md

 - 👀 I’m interested in **App Development, WebDevelopment, AI & NLP**.
-- 🏫 I’m currently a student at **State University of New York at Buffalo**
+- 🏫 I’m currently a student at **The State University of New York at Buffalo**
 - 😁 Fun Fact : I've gained intrest on computers and stuff after watching **Robo**🤖 Movie in 2010.

 <h2 align="left">🖥 Skills :</h2>